CompuTec/computec-docs/docs/pdc/administrator-guide/installation/appengine-configuration.md

 sidebar_position: 5
 ---

-# AppEngine Configuration
+# CompuTec AppEngine Configuration

 :::info
-    Starting with the following releases — **3.10.6.1** (compatible with ProcessForce version 10.0 Release 6 (R6)) and **3.93.15.1** (compatible with ProcessForce version 9.3 PL14 Release 2 (R2)) — **CompuTec PDC is exclusively available as an AppEngine plugin**.
+    Starting with the following releases — **3.10.6.1** (compatible with ProcessForce version 10.0 Release 6 (R6)) and **3.93.15.1** (compatible with CompuTec ProcessForce version 9.3 PL14 Release 2 (R2)) — **CompuTec PDC is exclusively available as an CompuTec AppEngine plugin**.

     CompuTec PDC is now compatible with AppEngine.
-For configuration details, please refer to the following link: [AppEngine Plugin Configuration Manual](/docs/appengine/plugins-user-guide/computec-pdc-plugin).
+For configuration details, please refer to the following link: [CompuTec AppEngine Plugin Configuration Manual](/docs/appengine/plugins-user-guide/computec-pdc-plugin).
 :::

-PDC is now available to work with AppEngine.
+CompuTec PDC is now available to work with CompuTec AppEngine.
 For details of configuration, please follow this link: [CompuTec PDC Plugin](/docs/appengine/plugins-user-guide/computec-pdc-plugin).

-**Why Configure PDC with AppEngine?**
+**Why Configure CompuTec PDC with CompuTec AppEngine?**

-Configuring PDC with AppEngine enhances productivity and simplifies application management.
+Configuring CompuTec PDC with AppEngine enhances productivity and simplifies application management.
 Below are the key advantages:

-- **Improved Work-Time Tracking**: leverage the standard benefits of PDC for registering work time efficiently
+- **Improved Work-Time Tracking**: Leverage the standard benefits of CompuTec PDC for registering work time efficiently.
-- **Enhanced Speed and Effectiveness**: enjoy faster processing and more effective work-time recording
+- **Enhanced Speed and Effectiveness**: Enjoy faster processing and more effective work-time recording.
-- **Streamlined Application Upgrades**: simplify the upgrade process by performing updates directly on the server with AppEngine, eliminating the need to update individual terminals
+- **Streamlined Application Upgrades**: Simplify the upgrade process by performing updates directly on the server with CompuTec AppEngine, eliminating the need to update individual terminals.

 ---